rkalis/ionic-soundboard/README.md

 ### Text
 Open `ionic-soundboard/src/pages/soundboard/soundboard.ts` and edit the following variables:
 * base_url -> The website which hosts your sound files
-* sounds_url -> The location where your sounds are on your website
+* sounds_file -> The json file containing links to your sound files
 * title -> The title shown in the top bar of the app

 ### Icon & Splash Screen (Note: this Ionic feature is in Beta)